 The Information Commissioners Office concluded its investigation and they found that whilst a breach was made no further regulatory action is required in this case and they now consider the matter closed.

-The details of this decision can be found on the "Downloads" section of this page.
+The details of this decision can be obtained on request from the Freedom of Information Officer, please email FOI@molevalley.gov.uk.

 Privacy Notice: Mole Valley District Council (MVDC) will be collecting the BID levy and forwarding the monies collected (less MVDC's costs) to Dorking Town Partnership, which is the beneficiary of the levy funds.
 MVDC will also provide Dorking Town Partnership with personal information about levy payers.
 This information will be restricted to information about the amount of the levy for each levy payer, including the sums due and how much is outstanding for each property.
 In addition, Dorking Town Partnership will be provided with details of reminder notices issued by MVDC and Liability Orders (if any).
 Please refer to the Operating Agreement for full information about the nature of the disclosures.
 MVDC considers that this processing complies with the first Data Protection Principle, which requires that all personal information is to be processed fairly and lawfully, because Dorking Town Partnership, being the beneficiary of the BID levy for Dorking, has a legitimate interest in being informed about individual payments and non payments, and action taken by MVDC to recover the Levy.

-Any persons wishing to make a complaint to the Information Commissioner may do so in writing to The Information Commissioner's Office, Wycliffe House, Water Lane Wilmslow Cheshire SK9 5AF (or email email@example.com).
+Any persons wishing to make a complaint to the Information Commissioner may do so in writing to The Information Commissioner's Office, Wycliffe House, Water Lane Wilmslow Cheshire SK9 5AF or via the ICO website.